 Autumn means fungi and if you'd like to find out which ones are edible, get yourself booked onto a fungi foray.
 The Yorkshire Arboretum runs a couple of fungi forays showing you how to identify common and not so common species or join Tees Valley Wildlife Trust at Flatts Lane Woodland Country Park for their session.
 Chris Bax from Taste the Wild is in his element at this time of the year, running a number of very popular foraging courses; book up quick!

-Step back in time to 1943 for one of Yorkshire's most popular events, a nostalgic commemoration of the contribution of railway workers during WWII with street parades, vehicle displays and re-enactments along the line at Grosmont, Goathland and Levisham.
-Rub shoulders with the British soldiers and American GIs, and travel on the steam train to the German occupied French village of Le Visham (as Levisham is known for this weekend).
+Step back in time to 1943 for one of Yorkshire's most popular events, a nostalgic commemoration of the contribution of railway workers during WWII.
+Rub shoulders with the British soldiers and American GIs, and see the street parades, vehicle displays and re-enactments along the line at Grosmont, Goathland and Levisham.

 4. Whale watching and porpoise spotting